DaoCloud/DaoCloud-docs/docs/en/docs/download/modules/virtnest.md

 ## Verification

-To verify the integrity of the downloaded offline installation package and checksum file in the directory, using `v0.2.0_amd64` as an example, execute the following command:
+To verify the integrity of the downloaded offline installation package and checksum file in the directory, using `v0.2.0_amd64` as an example, run the following command:

 ```sh
 echo "$(cat virtnest_v0.2.0_amd64_checksum.sha512sum)" | sha512sum -c